-2.1.
-Material

-Chess pieces should be made of wood, plastic or an imitation of these materials.

-2.2.
-Height, weight, proportions

-The size of the pieces should be proportionate to their height and form; other elements such as stability, aesthetic considerations etc., may also be taken into account.
-The weight of the pieces should be suitable for comfortable moving and stability.

-Recommended height of the pieces is as follows: King -9.5 cm, Queen -8.5 cm, Bishop -7 cm, Knight -6 cm, Rook -5.5 cm and Pawn -5 cm.
-The diameter of the piece's base should measure 40- 50% of its height.
-These dimensions may differ up to 10% from the above recommendation, but the order (e.g. King is higher than Queen etc.) must be kept.

-2.3.
-Form, style of pieces

-Recommended for use in FIDE competitions are pieces of Staunton style.
-The pieces should be shaped so as to be clearly distinguishable from one another.
-In particular the top of the King should distinctly differ from that of the Queen.
-The top of the Bishop may bear a notch or be of a special colour clearly distinguishing it from that of the Pawn.
+- 2.1 Chess pieces should be in the Staunton style; and made of wood, plastic, or an imitation of these materials. - 2.2 The size of the pieces should be proportionate to their height and form; other elements such as stability and aesthetic considerations may also be taken into account.
+The weight of the pieces should be suitable for comfortable moving and stability. - 2.3 The height of the pieces, in descending height order, is as follows: King - 9.5 cm, Queen 8.5 cm, Bishop 7 cm, Knight 6 cm, Rook 5.5 cm and Pawn 5 cm.
+These dimensions may differ by up to 10%, but the pieces must remain in descending height order. - 2.4 The diameter of a piece's base should measure 40-50% of its height. - 2.5 The pieces should be shaped so as to be clearly distinguishable from one another.
+In particular, the top of the King should distinctly differ from that of the Queen.
+The top of the Bishop may bear a notch or be of a special colour clearly distinguishing it from a Pawn. - 2.6 The "white" pieces may be white or cream, or other light shades of these colours.
+The "black" pieces should be brown or black, or other dark shades of these colours.
+The natural colour of wood (walnut, maple, etc.) may also be used.

-Examples of chess pieces:

-Original Staunton chess pieces, left to right: pawn, rook, knight, bishop, queen, and king

-A modern Staunton set, in wood

-World Chess set approved by FIDE for the 2013 Candidate Tournament in London

-2.4.
-Colour of the pieces

-The "black" pieces should be brown or black, or of other dark shades of these colours.
-The "white" pieces may be white or cream, or of other light colours.
-The natural colour of wood (walnut, maple, etc.) may also be used for this purpose.
 The pieces should not be shiny and should be pleasing to the eye.

-2.5.
-The initial position of the pieces - see FIDE Laws of Chess art.2

-3. Chess boards
+3. Chess Boards

-3.1.
-Material and colour

-For the World or Continental top level competitions wooden boards should be used.
-For other FIDE registered tournaments boards made of wood, plastic or card are recommended.
+3.1 For competitions organised under the aegis of GSC, wooden boards should be used.
 In all cases boards should be rigid.
-The board may also be of stone or marble with appropriate light and dark colours, provided the Chess Organiser and Chief Arbiter find it acceptable.
-Natural wood with sufficient contrast, such as birch, maple or European ash against walnut, teak, beech, etc., may also be used for boards, which must have a dull or neutral finish, never shiny.
-Combination of colours such as brown, green, or very light tan and white, cream, off-white ivory, buff, etc., may be used for the chess squares in addition to natural colours.
+Natural wood with sufficient contrast, such as birch, maple or European ash against walnut, teak, beech, may also be used for boards.
+The boards must not be shiny, and have a dull or neutral finish.
+A combination of colours, such as brown, or very light tan and white, cream, off-white ivory or buff may be used for the chess squares in addition to natural colours.